-For nearly 3 years, teams from the François Rabelais University of Tours have been working on a project to project the Fibratlas project for virtual dissection of human brain fibres.
-This project aims to create a "field truth" for the validation of the results of algorithms for reconstructing brain fibers from MRI images.
-Researchers perform a step-by-step dissection of the two brain hemispheres.
-Because dissection is a destructive process, it is necessary to keep a history of each step.
-They acquire each dissection step using the FARO ScanArm 3D scanner, and then recalibit these acquisitions in a common benchmark.
-The neuroanatomist then virtually "replays" the dissection to identify the portions of beams visible on each digitized stage.
-These portions are then used to reconstruct the entire fiber bundle sought.
-The results are compared to the reconstruction of the same beams from MRI images.
+For nearly 3 years, teams at the Université François Rabelais de Tours have been working on the Fibratlas project, a virtual dissection of human brain fibers.
+The aim of this project is to create a "ground truth" for validating the results of algorithms for reconstructing brain fibers from MRI images.
+The researchers are carrying out a step-by-step dissection of both brain hemispheres.
+As dissection is a destructive process, it is necessary to keep a record of each step.
+Each dissection stage is acquired using the FARO ScanArm 3D scanner, and then re-aligned to a common reference frame.
+The neuroanatomist then virtually "replays" the dissection to identify the portions of the bundles visible on each digitized step.
+These portions are then used to reconstruct the entire fiber bundle.
+The results obtained are compared with the reconstruction of the same bundles from MRI images.

 Read more on

 Learn more: https://europe.faro.com/fr-FR/actualite-et-evenements/cas-d-application/2012/09/14/dissection-virtuelle-de-cerveau-humain-grace-au-faro-scanarm